-Z. Subordination of County Liens:
+AAZ.
+Subordination of County Liens:

 - 1. Only requests that increase the affordability of the housing unit or assist a household with catastrophic medical expenses (for the lien holder or relative of the lien holder) not associated with consumer debt shall be considered. - 2.
 Requests, which include the receipt of cash from the refinancing transaction, will not be considered. - 3.
 A Homeowner requesting a subordination of the County's lien must make this request in writing, indicating the reason for the request.
 The County Manager or Designee must authorize any subordination requested.
 Staff will identify for the County Manager or Designee, the current status of the County's equity position, and the equity position if the subordination request is approved. - 4.
-Clients must not be in default of the County mortgage.

-5. The Homeowner may be charged any recording fees necessary for the subordination or included as part of their closing costs.
+Clients must not be in default of the County mortgage. - 5.
+The Homeowner may be charged any recording fees necessary for the subordination or included as part of their closing costs.

-AA.
+BBAA.
 Follow-up:

-Annually random_checks of homeowner's insurance and flood insurance (if applicable), the Brevard County Property Appraiser's and Tax Collectors websites will be made to ensure that the property remains the primary residence the eligible homeowner.
+Annually The Department will perform random checks reviews of homeowner's insurance, and flood insurance (if applicable), and the Brevard County Property Appraiser's and Tax Collectors websites will be made checked to ensure that all insurance requirements are met and the property remains the primary residence of the eligible homeowner.

-BB.
+CCBB.
 Request for Determination